- Preparing for graduate studies

 Standardized test scores

-Standardized test scores are usually used to screen applicants, and then may not carry much weight once the application is under review.
-Thus, they may not help bolster your application significantly, but can prevent your application from being considered if your score does not meet the admissions threshold of the school you to which are applying.
-Almost all US programs require the GRE, where the Quantitative section is the most important: your score should be near perfect.
+Standardized test scores are usually used to screen applicants, and may not carry much weight once the application is under review.
+For your application to be considered, you may want to find out the score for the admissions threshold of the schools to which you are applying.
+Almost all US programs require the GRE, where the Quantitative section is the most important.
 Other standardized test requirements are mostly to ensure English proficiency.

 Writing samples are rarely requested, but it is another reason why it is important to have prior strong papers on hand in case a writing sample is requested.